whylabs/whylogs/python/README.md

 ### How to Contribute

 We welcome contributions to whylogs.
-Please see our [contribution guide](https://github.com/whylabs/whylogs/blob/mainline/CONTRIBUTING.md) and our [development guide](https://github.com/whylabs/whylogs/blob/mainline/DEVELOPMENT.md) for details.
+Please see our [contribution guide](https://github.com/whylabs/whylogs/blob/mainline/.github/CONTRIBUTING.md) for details.

 ### Contributors